dharmafly/pablo-docs/_posts/2004-01-01-getting-started.md

         /* Add non-SVG fallback content */
     }

-_Note: in this documentation, all code snippets with 'Run' buttons are editable, except on mobiles_.
+_On this website, you can edit any of the code snippets that have 'Run' buttons, and re-run the script (except on mobile browsers)._